urbonegi/ethereum_workshop/workshop_tutorial.md

 new, there is an interesting one - browser based IDE - one of the top tools for Smart Contract development - [Remix IDE](https://remix.ethereum.org).

-## 1. Local Development, Testing and Deployment Environment
+## 1. Set up local Development, Testing and Deployment Environment
 Smart Contract development and testing environment consist of local Blockchain network - `Ganache`, development command-line tool `Truffle` and `node.js` with `web3.js` javascript library for interacting with Smart Contracts.
 To